A Journey into the Technological Age

-Teatro Serra in Naples presents a new production entitled “Una voce umana,” a work that investigates a theme of great current relevance.
-The event, signed by Francesca Fedeli and co-dramatized by Gian Marco Ferone, will be on stage from April 4 to 6 at the venue located in Via Diocleziano 316.
-For further details, you can contact the theater by email (teatroserra@gmail.com) or by calling 347.8051793.
+The Teatro Serra in Naples presents a new production entitled "Una voce umana," a work that explores a highly relevant current theme.
+The production, written by Francesca Fedeli and co-dramatized by Gian Marco Ferone, will run from April 4th to 6th at the theater located at Via Diocleziano 316.
+For further details, please contact the theater by email (teatroserra@gmail.com) or by calling +39 347 8051793.

 The work “A Human Voice” is a reflection on the transformation of the voice in the technological age.
 Inspired by Jean Cocteau’s 30s work, “The Human Voice,” where the telephone changes the nature of a monologue into a dialogue, the production explores how technology influences human communication.